 People contract sexually-transmitted forms of HPV through skin-to-skin contact during vaginal, oral, or anal sex with people who have the virus.

 Most people with HPV do not experience symptoms.
-However, some types of HPV cause warts or bumps on the skin.
+However, some types of HPV cause a rash- like appearance, warts, or bumps on the skin.
 They may occur in or around the genitals, anus, tongue, mouth, or lips.
 Sometimes, HPV also causes warts on other areas of skin, such as the hands or feet.

 A person with this type of HPV may develop a single wart, or a cluster of them.
 They may be flat or raised.
 Their color may be: